 University of the People monitors students' academic performance to ensure satisfactory progress toward a degree.
-All students all required to maintain a minimum cumulative GPA of 2.00.
+All students are required to maintain a minimum cumulative GPA of 2.00.
+Review of Satisfactory Academic Progress (SAP) applies only to Degree Seeking Students.

-Satisfactory Academic Progress (SAP) is evaluated at the end of every term, and active students who earn a letter grade in a course, excluding "W" are notified in writing by the Office of Student Affairs of their academic standing within one month of every evaluation point.
-Students who withdraw from the institution during a term when they are issued a letter grade of A through F will receive a letter from the Dean of Student Affairs verifying their final academic standing at the time of their withdrawal from UoPeople; this will remain on permanent file with the University.18
+Satisfactory Academic Progress is evaluated at the end of every term, and active students who earn a letter grade in at least one course, excluding "W," are notified in writing by the Office of Student Affairs of their academic standing within one month of every evaluation point.
+Students who withdraw from the institution during a term when they are issued a letter grade of A through F will receive a letter from the Dean of Student Affairs verifying their final academic standing at the time of their withdrawal from UoPeople; this will remain on permanent file with the University.